-Low Limit: This register sets the low level threshold for tilt angle detection.
-The minimum suggested tilt angle is 10°.
-The KX126 ships from the factory with tilt angle set to a low threshold of 22° from horizontal.
-A different default tilt angle can be requested from the factory.
-Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".
+Tilt Angle Low Limit: This register sets the low-level threshold for tilt angle detection.
+The low-level threshold value is compared against the upper 8 bits of the 4g output value (independent of the actual g-range setting of the device).
+The default tilt angle low level threshold is set to 22° from the horizontal.
+Note that the minimum suggested tilt angle is 10°.
+See AN078 Getting Started for recommended settings.
+Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to "0".

 R/W R/W

 LL7 LL6 LL5 LL4 LL3 LL2 LL1 LL0 Reset Value

 Bit7 Bit6 Bit5 Bit4 Bit3 Bit2 Bit1 Bit0 00001100

-Address: 0x34
+Address: